 Zell’s remark in New York City wasn’t a one-time thing.
 Politico reported that Zell allegedly made another derisive statement about women during a panel discussion at the University of Pennsylvania in April.
 When asked what he thought of investing in South America, Zell replied, “Argentina is like a beautiful woman — her greatest asset is a man’s imagination.”

 Zell and other billionaire landlords will do anything to make more billions, disregarding the hard-working people that they hurt.
-Corporate greed, in fact, has helped cause California’s housing-affordability and homeless crises — the worst in the nation.
+Corporate greed, in fact, has fueled California’s housing affordability and homeless crises — the worst in the nation.

 It’s why we need rent control, which sensibly limits the amount a landlord can raise the rent and reins in landlord greed.
 Top experts at USC, UCLA, UC Berkeley, and Columbia University agree that rent control will stabilize the housing affordability crisis — and keep people in their homes.